Luckystork/everythingaboutevadus/evadus_master_doc.md

 * **Settings Panel:**
   * **"Setup This PC" Button:** When clicked, it launches the standalone **RDP Wrapper Installer** executable.
     * **Windows Home Fix:** This installer automatically patches the host system's `termsrv.dll` file in System32 to forcefully allow concurrent multi-session RDP hosting, completely bypassing Microsoft's standard Windows Home Edition RDP locks.
   * **Adaptive Resolution & Rendering:** Toggles for "Host Fullscreen" vs. "Custom X/Y" with free aspect ratio stretching for ultra-wide monitors.
 Includes a "Hardware GPU Acceleration" sub-toggle and an **"Anti-Tearing / V-Sync Passthrough"** toggle to prevent the visual "Matrix" glitching and fullscreen lagging inside the VM.
+Includes support for spanning the VM across physical multi-monitor setups.
-  * **Hardware Passthrough:** Dropdown to route the raw physical IDs of the Host Microphone and Webcam into the VM.
-Includes a **"Force-Refresh USB Cache"** button to fix the Evadus bug where cameras fail to show up in the list.
+  * **Hardware Passthrough & Dual-Camera Multiplexing:** Dropdown to route the raw physical IDs of the Host Microphone and Webcam into the VM.
     * **Native USB-over-IP Tunnel:** Eliminates the need for paid third-party apps like VirtualHere.
-Zap natively emulates physical USB hubs to perfectly pass modern webcams and proprietary devices directly into the VM.
+Zap natively emulates physical USB hubs to perfectly pass modern webcams directly into the VM.
+    * **Dual-Camera Support:** Actively multiplexes up to two physical webcams (e.g., laptop cam + external room-scan cam) simultaneously to bypass advanced 2-camera proctoring requirements.
+    * Includes a **"Force-Refresh USB Cache"** button to fix the Evadus bug where cameras fail to show up in the list.
   * **GPU Driver & Gamma Bypass Toggle:** Kernel-level hooks to spoof GPU signatures and defeat advanced color-monitoring detection.
   * **Dynamic Resource & Firmware Allocation:** Input fields to manually specify CPU Core Count, RAM allocation, and a button to **"Clone Host SMBIOS/MAC Address"** so the VM perfectly mimics the Host PC's hardware fingerprint to bypass deep forensic checks.
   * **Deep Registry Hypervisor Spoofer (Respondus Fix):** Actively scrubs and renames `HKEY_LOCAL_MACHINE\HARDWARE\DESCRIPTION\System` registry keys.
 If it detects "VMware", "QEMU", or "VirtualBox" strings, it rewrites them to match generic Dell/HP manufacturer IDs before the lockdown browser launches.